Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation: Conclusion

 \section{Conclusion}

-This paper presented the \expandmethodname (\methodname) algorithm for multi-robot motion planning, demonstrating its effectiveness manipulator environments with different kinds of manifold constaints.
+This paper presented the \expandmethodname (\methodname) algorithm for multi-robot motion planning, demonstrating its effectiveness in manipulator environments with manifold constraints.
 With iterative path rescheduling and an informed path generation mechanism, \methodname efficiently reduces the complexity of finding collision-free solutions in shared, clustered workspaces with manifold constraints. \methodname balances the search between low-level planners and the high-level scheduler.
-This novel high-level scheduling allows \methodname to query significantly fewer paths from the low-level planner, reducing the time required to find a valid solution.
+This novel high-level scheduling allows \methodname to query significantly fewer paths from the low-level planner to find a valid solution.
+Future work includes automating the selection of rescheduling attempts, exploiting both CPU and GPU parallelism, and \Weihang{extending the method to optimal path planning}.

-Future work will focus on developing an automated method for selecting the maximum number of rescheduling attempts.
-Our goal is for the algorithm to dynamically determine the optimal number of coordination attempts based on environmental conditions and robot feedback.
-Additionally, our algorithm is embarrassingly parallel; we will investigate the potential of leveraging parallelism to accelerate our algorithm (both CPU- and GPU-based) so that each low-level planner can plan or pre-construct multiple paths in parallel, and the high-level scheduler can schedule more than one set of paths simultaneously.